mitch-b/privoto/README.md

 1. Spring MVC Framework (downloaded with Gradle)
 1. Gradle (Gradle wrapper provided in source - no separate download needed)

+#Opening the Project

+Inside IntelliJ IDEA, choose 'Import Project', navigate to where you extracted **privoto**.
+Choose `build.gradle` in this folder during the import.
+This will make sure the project is imported with the Gradle window for building.

+Keep the Gradle wrapper selected and continue through the prompt.
+The project should now be imported!
+You can open the Gradle tool window and click the refresh button.
+Any time you change dependencies in `build.gradle`, you can click the refresh button to update IntelliJ references.

 #Configuration

 1. Setup Message Storage Directory